Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Simulation Results

-This case-study evaluates the hosting capacity of a distribution feeder managed by SRP, which consists of 120 transformers.
-As outlined in Section \ref{problem_back}, several parameters significantly influence hosting capacity.
+This case study evaluates the HC of a distribution feeder managed by SRP, which consists of 120 transformers.
+As outlined in Section \ref{problem_back}, several parameters significantly influence HC.
 To model the worst-case scenario, specific values for these parameters are identified.
 Modern chargers, such as the Tesla Wall Connectors, which provide higher charging powers of 7.2 kW and 11.5 kW, are considered in this analysis.
+The value of $S$, indicating number of switches, was set to 4.
+For the case study under consideration, this value of $S$ maintained a balance between \textit{feasibility} and \textit{cost} by limiting switching to a small, battery-friendly number of events per day.
 For modeling infeasible time intervals, the joint PMF developed in Section \ref{subsec: CommuterPattern} was utilized.
 All EVs in this analysis were assumed to be Tesla Model S vehicles with a battery capacity of 100 kWh, as described in Section \ref{subsec: TypeOfEV}.
 The initial and final SOC were modeled using uniform and chi-squared distributions, respectively, as discussed in Section \ref{subsec: SOC}.
 Lastly, this study employed SRP's TOU pricing plan, with further details regarding this plan provided in Section \ref{subsec: Pricing Plan}.